FMZennaro/CausalAbstraction/README.md

 ## Contents

-- **src**: source code for implementing and working with abstractions between SCMs.
+- **src**: up-to-date source code for implementing and working with abstractions between SCMs.

 - **notebooks**: collection of notebooks providing introduction, tutorial and reproductions of work in the literature.

-- **notebooks**: resources related to specific publications.
+- **papers**: resources related to specific publications.

 ## Disclaimers